StevenBlack/vocab/readme.md

 ### ichthyoid
 This is a scientific word for "fish-like."
 Some underwater creatures are ichthyoid; so are the handshakes of certain disagreeable people.
-Pronounced ICK~ THEE-OID.

 ### iconoclast